mdengler/scanbd/trunk/doc/README.txt

 If you don't want to use the configure script to generate the Makefiles, you can still use the (old) Makefile.simple as an input-file for the make tool. scanbd now uses libudev by default instead of HAL.
-If you want scanbd to use HAL, comment the line USE_LIBUDEV=yes out for your OS in the Makefile. conf.
+If you want scanbd to use HAL, comment the line

+USE_LIBUDEV=yes

+out for your OS in the Makefile.conf.

-If you want to use the the scanbuttond backends USE_SCANBUTTOND=yes at the start of Makefile.conf..
+If you want to use the the scanbuttond backends enable

+USE_SCANBUTTOND=yes

+at the start of Makefile.conf.
 Otherwise sane is used.
 You could also set the variable on the make command-line:

 make -f Makefile.simple clean all

 -or-

 USE_SCANBUTTOND=yes make -e Makefile.simple clean  all

 -or-

 USE_SANE=yes make -e Makefile.simple clean all

 After building, copy the executable scanbd and config-files scanbd.conf, etc. to useful places (or use

-USE_SCANBUTTOND make install or
+USE_SCANBUTTOND make install

+-or-

 USE_SANE make install

 to copy to /usr/local/bin and /usr/local/etc/scanbd).

-If you use the scanbuttond-backends, copy the shared-objects from scanbuttond/backends directory to /usr/local/etc/scanbd/scanbuttond/backends (make install as described above does this for you).
+If you use the scanbuttond-backends, copy the shared-objects from scanbuttond/backends directory to /usr/local/lib/scanbd/scanbuttond/backends (make install as described above does this for you).

 Needed packages on debian-based systems: